ImageVisioner/InfraredNUC/README.md

 # Infrared_NUC
 A non-uniform correction framework for Single-frame  infrared images

-Infrared_NUC code  ,Submitted to IEEE Sensors Journal
+Infrared_NUC code  ,Submitted to IEEE Sensors Journal (Major Revised)

 We will publicly disclose all code and resources after the paper is accepted.
 Thank you for your attention.